iic-jku/osic-multitool/README.md

 ## Cleanup of temporary files

-The various temporary and results files and outputs can be easily removed from a directory by running
+The various temporary and result files and outputs can be easily removed from a directory by running

 ```shell
 ./iic-clean.sh